camnewnham/gh-js/README.md

 ### Edit in your IDE

-You can edit the component code in any IDE you like.
-We'll try to launch Visual Studio Code with a clean workspace folder, but otherwise we'll just open the script with whatever your system to defaults to.
+You can edit the component code in any IDE you like.The plugin will attempt to launch Visual Studio Code with a clean workspace folder, but otherwise we'll just open the script with whatever your system to defaults to.
 Hot reload will work either way.

 ![image](https://github.com/user-attachments/assets/4d70079e-d1ff-4e21-b04a-c5076d3550dc)

-If you'd like to see "official" support for another, please create an issue.
+If you'd like to see "official" support for another IDE, please create an issue.